h3rald/h3rald/contents/articles/10-more-programming-languages.md

 ### Go

 One of the most significant trends in the last 10 years is big companies creating and sponsoring their own programming languages.
 In 2009, Google created Go as a more modern substitute to C and C++.
-It provides [structural typing](https://en.wikipedia.org/wiki/Structural_type_system), memory safety, multi-paradigm support, high performance and concurrency, but also a friendlier syntax.
+It provides [structural typing](https://en.wikipedia.org/wiki/Structural_type_system), memory safety, support for different programming paradigms, high performance and concurrency, and of course a friendlier syntax.

 One example of a successful application written in Go?
 [Docker](https://www.docker.com/) of course, and [Kubernetes](https://kubernetes.io/) as well.
 But over the years Go has been used successfully to build almost anything, from web frameworks like [Revel](http://revel.github.io/), data stores like [InfluxDb](https://github.com/influxdata/influxdb) and static site generators like [Hugo](https://gohugo.io/).

+To be perfectly honest, I was a bit reluctant to include Go in this list simply because in less than 10 years it is more or less considered mainstream nowadays.
+And like all mainstream languages, it is starting to get its fair bit of criticism online.

+If you want a fairly stable and well-rounded programming language for your next project, whatever it may be, Go is a safe and powerful choice.

 #### To get you started...